Preparing for Next YearLiving for Eternity

 - For safety reasons, shoes must be worn in a fashion that does not allow the shoes to fall off the foot and create a tripping hazard.

-- High heels and shoes that lack a back strap are highly ill-advised due to safety reasons.
+- High heels and shoes lacking a back strap are highly ill-advised for safety reasons.
 Students are required to navigate stairs and decks where moisture may be present.

-- It is highly recommended that all shoes have a rubber outsole that is considered slip-resistant.
+- All shoes are highly recommended to have a rubber outsole that is considered slip-resistant.

 Grade Level Cohorts